-“We want to put environmental health into the hands of practicing nurses,” says Gilden.
+“We want to put environmental health into the hands of practicing nurses,” Gilden says.

 Their mission is “to make the School of Nursing an example of environmental leadership in nursing education, practice, advocacy, and research by implementing stewardship practices within our institution and community.”

-“This initiative is inherent to our profession as part of the ‘first, do no harm’ guiding principle of health care by creating, promoting, and sustaining practices and conditions that foster, rather than harm, the health of our students, coworkers, and beyond,” says Shelley.
+“This initiative is inherent to our profession as part of the ‘first, do no harm’ guiding principle of health care by creating, promoting, and sustaining practices and conditions that foster, rather than harm, the health of our students, co-workers, and beyond,” Shelley says.

 The following are several of the initiatives the new committee is considering for the 2013-2014 academic year:

-- Green Office Challenge: “Who can be the most environmentally friendly by conserving energy or bringing reusable lunches, for example?”
+- Green Office Program: “Who can be the most environmentally friendly by conserving energy or bringing reusable lunches, for example?”

-- Collaboration with other UMB schools, Universities at Shady Grove, and University of Maryland, College Park
+- Collaboration with other UMB schools, The Universities at Shady Grove, and the University of Maryland, College Park

 Even though Shelley and Gilden have an environmental background, Shelley’s interests started as a kid growing up in a small town in New York.

-“It was a cancer cluster,” says Shelley.
-“Kids living less than five miles apart were dying of blood and brain cancers, and state officials identified several contaminated sites, but there was no one to speak for the community.”
+“It was a cancer cluster,” Shelley says.
+“Kids living less than 5 miles apart were dying of blood and brain cancers, and state officials identified several contaminated sites, but there was no one to speak for the community.”

 Once Shelley started a career in nursing, she says, “It all came together for me.
 Nurses have uniquely skilled voices and ears and are consistently voted the most trusted profession.
 These qualities make us very well suited to serve as community and public health advocates.”

-Shelley refers to Florence Nightingale’s writings on the impact of the environment on human health: “A healthy environment with clean air and water are needed in order to restore and facilitate optimal health,” says Shelley.
+Shelley refers to Florence Nightingale’s writings on the impact of the environment on human health: “A healthy environment with clean air and water are needed in order to restore and facilitate optimal health,” Shelley says.

-“We want to be role models,” adds Gilden, “to live by example, to make sure we aren’t doing harm, to help the environment, and educate others.”
+“We want to be role models,” Gilden adds, “to live by example, to make sure we aren’t doing harm, to help the environment, and educate others.”